Customs: Red point phone

 All airports in the United Kingdom operate a channel system; however, some airports do not have a red channel, instead having a red point phone which serves the same purpose.

-Summary of basic custom rules
+Summary of basic customs rules

 Europe

 The basic customs law is harmonized across Europe within the European Union Customs Union.
 This includes customs duties and restrictions.
-Customs tax from €22 to €150.
-In addition, see regulations of each member state.
+Customs tax typically applies from €22 to €150.
+For more information, see regulations of each member state.

 For customs declarations in the EU and in Switzerland, Norway and Iceland, the "Single Administrative Document" (SAD) is used as a basis.

 Germany

 Up to €22, there are no taxes.
 From €22 up to €150, it is necessary to pay VAT (EUSt in Germany), which is 7% or 19% depending on the goods.
 From €150 it is necessary to pay VAT and customs.

 Romania

 Customs may be very strict, especially for goods shipped from anywhere outside the EU.
 Up to €10 goods/package.